 Okay, I’m sure nobody would make any claim about the color, given it’s a grayscale image.
 But perhaps we could nevertheless say that: A) we’re looking at a shirt having a bright overall color and B) with some darker marks on the left sleeve.
 Well, here is the very same shirt, this time captured in visible light mode.

 As you can see, both A) and B) were wrong, and could have steered the investigation in the wrong direction.
 We’ll dedicate the first post of this series to infrared images, don’t worry: it’s just one week away!

-That’s why we believe that a weekly series exposing the most important video pitfalls may be a very useful reference for investigators!
-In some sense, the goal of these posts is to instill doubt where one may have a wrong certainty… all in all, that little doubt could change somebody’s life!
+That’s why we believe that a weekly series exposing the most important video evidence pitfalls may be a very useful reference for investigators!
+In some sense, the goal of these posts is to instill doubt where one may have a wrong certainty.
+All in all, that little doubt could change somebody’s life!